mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> CM Install Labs - *Before* You Start

-* Email both instructors with this subject line:
+* Email both instructor with this subject line:
     * [Your Name] - Boot Camp Lab Work
     * Like this: [Michael Ernest] - Boot Camp Lab Work
 * Use one thread for all submissions